Article · Streaming Gear

 What’s actually confirmed: the PC

-What’s confirmed, but historical
+What’s claimed, but historical

 What’s commonly claimed but not confirmed